 What is dental pulp?

-The dental pulp is a soft area at the center of a tooth, where the nerve, blood vessels, and connective tissues are located.
+The dental pulp is a soft area at the center of a tooth.
+It consists of the nerve, blood vessels, and connective tissues.

 When is root canal treatment needed?

 If the pulp becomes damaged, it starts to break down.
 As a result, bacteria begins to multiply inside the tooth, causing an infection.
 A root canal treatment removes the infection and restores your tooth’s health.

 How do you know if you need a root canal?